Best cheap electric toothbrush

 Sold by Amazon

-quip Metal Electric Toothbrush
+Gleem Battery-Powered Electric Toothbrush

+With soft nylon bristles, this electric toothbrush provides a gentle deep clean.
+Its 2-minute timer operates in four 30-second intervals to make sure you get to all areas of your mouth.
+The memory function lets you pause the brush cycle and resume when ready.

 This lightweight electric toothbrush uses sonic vibration to gently brush and scrub your teeth.
-It also has a built-in 2-minute timer to keep your brushing on track.
-The lightweight plastic handle is waterproof, too, so you can even use the brush in the shower.
+It has a built-in 2-minute timer to keep your brushing on track.
+The lightweight plastic handle is waterproof so you can even use the brush in the shower.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.